NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Manual/Login.md

 4. Copy the script .xnatPass (please note: without any extension and with the dot!) to your home folder and apply chmod +x (to get execute permissions)
 	4. Linux terminal: `echo '{"server": "<xnat_ip>", "user": "<user>", "password": "<password>"}' > xnat_config.cfg`
 	4. Initiate connection: `interface = pyxnat.Interface(config='.xnatPass.cfg')`
-5. Change USER and PASSWORD in xnatPASS to your xnat credentials, e.g. +sepp@https://xnat.tumnic.mgruber.eu=MYXNATPASSWORD
+5. Change USER and PASSWORD in xnatPASS to your XNAT credentials
 6. Copy and open the following script via jupyter notebooks or Visual Studio Code with Python extension installed:
 	6. [Download](https://tumde.sharepoint.com/:u:/s/ValNeuroLab/EfQgPwNHQOFKqCuQkjqwtwgBxjBLVJmC_4hX8zH7dX1q4w?e=6d2Dac){: .btn}
 7. Be sure that subject-id and session match your project description in XNAT